genericmask/USF-F2021-OPSWAT-Senior-Project/server/README.txt

 1. Do steps 1 and 3 of initial setup for your OS
 2. Run the pinger.py file

-To run as docker container:
+To run as docker container on Linux:
 1. Open a terminal in the server folder.
 2. Build the image.
     > sudo docker build -t nacchecker .
 3. Run the container.
     > sudo docker run --name nac -d -p 5000:5000 nacchecker:latest

+To run as docker container on Windows:
+1. Install docker desktop
+2. Open cmd in the server folder.
+3. Build the image.
+    > docker build -t nacchecker .
+4. Run the container.
+    > docker run --name nac -d -p 5000:5000 nacchecker:latest

 Notes:
 "--host=0.0.0.0" broadcasts the webpage to the network your device is on.
 This allows you to connect to the webpage from a